trilinos/github_move_patches/README.md

 duplication in these directories.
 That is acceptable to ensure it is obvious which patches were used and easy to apply them to a close branch when needed.

+If one of the packages that was split off into its own directory needs patches those patches should be put into a directory named <package>_<branch> so that they are separated from the Trilinos patches, but it is also clear which branch they should be applied to.